-Take that first step: Decide to quit smoking.
-Set a stop date.
+Take that first step: Decide to stop smoking.
+Set a quit date.
 And then take advantage of the multitude of resources available to help you successfully quit smoking.

 Care at Mayo Clinic

 The Mayo Clinic Nicotine Dependence Center provides top-quality, evidence-based care for tobacco dependence — nonjudgmentally and supportively.
 Specialists work with you to develop a plan that gives you the best chance of success.

 - AskMayoExpert.
 Tobacco use.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2016.